OpenEvalProject/evals/manuscripts/elife-75490/v1/manuscript.md

 For AFM simulations, the tip was modeled as two overlapping spheres of different radii (R=8 and 4 nm) (Schaefer et al., 2022) and the CL 8-mer was positioned in specified orientations.
 For a single octamer, the geometry of the simulated image (volume = 360 nm3) roughly corresponds with the geometry of the smallest subunits observed in AFM (volume of primary experimental peak ± σ=234 ± 130 nm3).
 Polymeric arrangements of the octamer subunit were made by aligning them head-to-toe in linear or in loop conformations.
 The inset in Figure 2C compares the first four peak locations in the experimental data to the volumes of simulated curved arrangements of 1–4 subunits.
 Each of the simulated volumes agree with the experimental volume peaks within error.
 Curved simulations were chosen for this comparison because a linear model underestimates the measured volume due to a lack of curvature-dependent convolution in the simulation.
 To avoid volume degeneracies, only small (1–4 subunit) features are analyzed.
 The persistence length was calculated using Easyworm software (Lamour et al., 2014).

-## Circular dichroism spectroscopy
+### Circular dichroism spectroscopy

 The circular dichroism (CD) spectrum of candidalysin was collected in the presence and absence of POPC liposomes.
 LUVs were prepared by extruding resuspended lipid at 1 mM in sodium phosphate buffer pH 7.4.
 The final lipid concentration was 130 µM, and the final peptide concentration was 5 μM.
 CD spectra were measured in a Jasco J-850 spectropolarimeter with a 2 mm path length.
 A lipid blank and a buffer blank were subtracted from the lipid and lipid-free samples, respectively.
-Mean residue ellipticity (MRE) was calculated as: ( 2)θMRE=θl×N-1×c×1000
+Mean residue ellipticity (MRE) was calculated as:

+$$
+\theta_{MRE}=\frac{\theta}{l\timesN-1\timesc\times1000}
+$$

-where θ is ellipticity (millidegrees), l is cuvette pathlength (mm), N is the number of amino acids in the peptide, and c is the concentration of the peptide (M).
+where $\theta$ is ellipticity (millidegrees), $l$ is cuvette pathlength (mm), $N$ is the number of amino acids in the peptide, and $c$ is the concentration of the peptide (M).

-## Oriented circular dichroism
+### Oriented circular dichroism

 Two circular quartz slides (Hellma Analytics, Müllheim, Germany) were cleaned by submerging in piranha solution (75% H2SO4, 25% H2O2) for five minutes.
 POPC films were resuspended in 2,2,2-trifluoroethanol with or without CL, and this mixture was air-dried onto the slides for at least twelve hours at room temperature.
 The amount of total lipid on each slide was 85.3 nmol, and the amount of peptide on each slide 1.71 nmol, for a lipid to peptide ratio of 50:1.
 The deposited lipid was then rehydrated with PBS in a chamber containing saturated potassium sulfate, which produces a relative humidity of 96% to prevent the films from dehydrating.
 After at least 12 hr, the slides were loaded onto an OCD cell containing saturated potassium sulfate.
 OCD spectra were measured eight times on a Jasco J-815 spectropolarimeter.
 The OCD cell was rotated 45° between measurements to correct for any imperfections in the lipid bilayers.
 To obtain the final spectra, the eight measurements were averaged, and peptide-free lipid blanks were subtracted.

-## Fluorescent dye-release assay
+### Fluorescent dye-release assay

 Dried lipid films were rehydrated with 50 mM calcein solubilized in 50 mM EDTA and 50 mM NaPi (pH 8) solution.
 LUVs were formed as described above, separated from free dye by gel filtration using a PD-10 column (GE Life Sciences, Chicago, IL), and diluted to a working lipid concentration of 144 μM.
 Peptide was added to the calcein entrapped LUVs to achieve the desired lipid:peptide molar ratios.
 The calcein fluorescence increase caused by dequenching was used as a proxy for CL-induced membrane leakage.
 A positive control was measured after each treatment, consisting of 0.016% w/v Triton X-100 (TX).
-A negative control of PBS in lieu of peptide treatment was used to calculate percent leakage:(3)NormalizedLeakage=(FCL+FPBS)(FTX−FPBS)
+A negative control of PBS in lieu of peptide treatment was used to calculate percent leakage:

+$$
+NormalizedLeakage=\frac{(F_{CL}+F_{PBS})}{(F_{TX}−F_{PBS})}
+$$

 where FICL is the fluorescence intensity after treatment with CL, FITX corresponds to the positive control (100% leakage), and FIPBS corresponds to negative control (0% leakage).
-The quenching effect of TX on calcein was accounted for by measuring the fluorescence intensity of calcein in the presence and absence of TX and calculating a correction factor applied to FTX: (4)CorrectionFactor=FICalceinFICalcein+TX
+The quenching effect of TX on calcein was accounted for by measuring the fluorescence intensity of calcein in the presence and absence of TX and calculating a correction factor applied to FTX:

+$$
+CorrectionFactor=\frac{FI_{Calcein}}{FI_{Calcein+TX}}
+$$

 The concentration of calcein was determined by measuring the fluorescence of calcein entrapped within the LUVs post purification.
 Samples were loaded into a black 96-well plate (Corning, Kennebunk, ME) and measured for two hours, with readings taken every minute, on a Cytation 5 plate reader (BioTek, Winooski, VT) using an excitation wavelength of 495 nm and an emission wavelength of 515 nm.

-## Cell culture
+### Cell culture

 Experiments were performed using the TR146 buccal squamous carcinoma cell line obtained from the European Collection of Authenticated Cell Cultures (ECACC 10032305) and grown in Dulbecco’s Modified Eagle Medium (DMEM, Gibco) supplemented with 10% fetal bovine serum (FBS) and 1% penicillin-streptomycin.
 Cells were authenticated via STR profiling.
 Mycoplasma contamination was ruled out by PCR (Abcam 289834).
 All experiments were performed in serum-free DMEM.

-## Western blot
+### Western blot

 TR146 cells were grown to confluency and starved overnight in serum-free DMEM.
 Cells were treated with 15 μM peptide for two hours.
 Post-incubation, cells were lysed on ice with TEN-T buffer (50 mM Tris-HCl pH 7.5, 100 mM NaCl, 1 mM EDTA, 1% Triton-X 100) containing phosphatase (Sigma) and protease (ThermoFisher) inhibitors for 30 min.
 Lysates were collected post centrifugation (20 min, 13,000 RPM, 4 °C) and separated on 10% SDS-PAGE gels before transfer to 0.45 µm nitrocellulose membranes.
 Blots were probed with primary antibodies for c-Fos (1:500, Cell Signaling Technology, 2250 S) and phospho-MKP1 (1:1000, Cell Signaling Technology, 2857 S) overnight.
 Fluorescent secondary antibodies (1:10,000, goat-anti mouse IRDye 680, goat-anti rabbit IRDye 800, LI-COR) were used for detection on a LI-COR Odyssey CLx.
 Human β-actin (1:1000, Abcam, ab6276) was used as a loading control and protein expression and phosphorylation was quantified using ImageStudio software.